PRIVACY, DIGNITY, CHOICE AND RESPECT

 Staff are instructed to give particular regard to a Resident's privacy, dignity and respect at times when interacting/assisting individuals such as when socialising with relatives or friends, on entering a Resident's room, when they are toileting or bathing and after death.

-Residents always wear their own clothes and the choice of which garments worn is theirs.
+Family members always wear their own clothes and the choice of which garments worn is theirs.

 We recognise the importance of our assessment and care planning processes using a person centred approach, as described by Professor Tom Kitwood, rather than merely a ‘problem-focused’ approach or one that focuses merely on the daily necessities of life.
 We use a model of nursing based upon the ‘Activities of Living’ (Roper, Logan, Tierney 1982) when assessing a resident’s care needs.